JimDesu/basis-lang/spec.md

 - **Re-fail event.** When a recovery handler re-emits the payload as a fresh failure (§4.10), the value moves into the new originating frame.
 The holding frame becomes the new originating frame.
 - **Consumption event.** When a recovery handler completes without re-failing, the value is consumed; the holding frame retires normally.

 The model describes the value's location across the failure-flow path.
-The `@` and `@!` block-marker registrations remain frame-bound (per §3.13, the block markers are not value-bound).
+The `@` and `@!` block-marker registrations remain scope-bound — to the nearest enclosing scope, the frame or a `.scope` (§3.17) — rather than value-bound (per §3.13, the block markers are not value-bound).

 ### F.6 The Frame-Exit Hook Discipline (Block-Form Only)

-`@`-blocks and `@!`-blocks registered within a frame's body fire at that frame's retirement (§3.13).
+`@`-blocks and `@!`-blocks registered directly in a frame's body, outside any `.scope`, fire at that frame's retirement (§3.13); those registered inside a `.scope` block fire at the `.scope`'s boundary (§3.17).
 The discipline:

 - **Registration time.** A `@ body` or `@! body` block at the source level adds the block to the current frame's registration list.
 The block is registered at the point of execution flow, not at the body's source-level declaration: a `@ body` inside a conditional is registered only if the conditional engages.
 - **Firing order.** At frame retirement (success or failure exit), blocks fire in *reverse registration order*.
 The most-recently-registered block runs first.
 - **Failure-exit filtering.** `@!` blocks fire only when the frame exits via failure ($\Phi$ non-$\epsilon$ at exit). `@` blocks fire on every exit.
 - **No value-attached firing.** Frame-exit hooks are not tied to any value's lifetime; they are tied to the frame's retirement.
 A value that has moved out of the frame (via failure-payload move, etc.) is not in the registration list's responsibility.
 Value-lifetime-tied discharge is the obligation system's province (§10), not the hook discipline's.
+- **Scope-block registration.** A hook registered inside a `.scope` block registers against that scope rather than the frame, and fires at the `.scope`'s boundary via `scopepop` (R5).
+The firing order and failure-exit filtering above apply identically at the inner boundary.
+The frame is the outermost scope, so a hook outside every `.scope` registers against it.

 ### F.7 The Single-In-Flight Invariant